Git-Jiro/homebrew-jiro/README.md

 # homebrew-jiro
-This repository contains homebrew formulae authored by me
+This repository contains homebrew formulae authored by me.
+To add this tap to your brew installation:

+    brew tap Git-Jiro/jiro

+Have fun!